 Thank you for being a member of VNSNY CHOICE, an affiliate of the Visiting Nurse Service of New York (VNSNY).
-VNSNY CHOICE Health Plans include a New York State Medicaid managed long term care plan and an HIV Special Needs Plan under contract with the New York State Department of Health (DOH), Medicare Advantage plans under contract to the United States Centers for Medicare and Medicaid Services (CMS), and a Fully Integrated Duals Advantage Plan under contract with both the DOH and CMS.
+VNSNY CHOICE Health Plans include a New York State Medicaid managed long term care plan and an HIV Special Needs Plan under contract with the New York State Department of Health (DOH), a Medicaid Advantage Plus plan under contract to the United States Centers for Medicare and Medicaid Services (CMS), and a Fully Integrated Duals Advantage Plan under contract with both the DOH and CMS.
 In order for you to obtain services through VNSNY CHOICE, we collect, create and maintain personal health information about you, which includes any individually identifiable information that we obtain from you or others that relates to your past, present or future physical or mental health, the health care you have received, or payment for your health care.
 VNSNY CHOICE is required by law to maintain the privacy of this information.
 This Notice of Privacy Practices describes how VNSNY CHOICE protects your personal health information, how we may use and disclose your health information, and explains certain rights you have regarding this information.
 VNSNY CHOICE is providing you with this Notice in accordance with the Health Insurance Portability and Accountability Act (HIPAA) and will comply with the terms as stated.

 How VNSNY CHOICE Uses and Discloses Your Health Information

 VNSNY CHOICE protects your health information from inappropriate use and disclosure.
 Your health information is obtained in the course of providing services to you and is related to your medical records, health visits and claims payment information.
 VNSNY CHOICE will not disclose any personal health information without your written authorization, unless such disclosure is permitted or required by law.